Mathieu-Beliveau/munchkin/README.md

 ``--min-sensitivity`` The integer RSSI value above which Munchkin will lock the screen (defaults to 1).
 This can be increased if you experience unwanted locking.

 ``--min-consecutives`` The minimal (integer) number of consecutive RSSI values above ``min-sensitivity`` after which the screen will be locked (defaults to 1).
-Like the above setting, this can also be increased to prevent unwanted locks.
+Like the above setting, this can also be increased to prevent unwanted screen locking.

 ``--calibration-mode`` Either true or false, sets the application in calibration mode where scanned RSSI values will be displayed and screen locking will be prevented.